guitarmind/tesseract-web-service/README.md

 tesseract-web-service
 =====================

 An implementation of RESTful web service for tesseract-OCR.
 The HTTP server is implemented using tornado.
+A [**Docker Container**](https://registry.hub.docker.com/u/guitarmind/tesseract-web-service/) has been created to let you run this service without any installation efforts!

-As of tesseract-ocr version 3.02.02, it provides a <a href="https://code.google.com/p/tesseract-ocr/wiki/APIExample" target="_blank">C-API</a>.
+As of tesseract-ocr version 3.02.02, it provides a [C-API](https://code.google.com/p/tesseract-ocr/wiki/APIExample).
 Now while calling the "Fetch Image From URL" API, operations are done in memory for better performance.
 No file I/O is required.
 The python implementation of C API wrapper using ctypes can be found in [**tesseractcapi.py**](https://github.com/guitarmind/tesseract-web-service/blob/master/tesseractcapi.py).
 Bulk processing is planned to appear in the future version.

-A full list of C APIs supported in tesseract-ocr version 3.02.02 is at <a href="https://code.google.com/p/tesseract-ocr/source/browse/api/capi.h" target="_blank">here</a> with detailed signatures and comments.
+A full list of C APIs supported in tesseract-ocr version 3.02.02 is at [here](https://code.google.com/p/tesseract-ocr/source/browse/api/capi.h) with detailed signatures and comments.

 ####Support two APIs with GET and POST